Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 Knowing Prices Allows For Frugal Luxury Living

-Do some research and find out when the best time to buy the desired product.
+Do some research to find out when the best time to buy the desired product is.
+For example, summer clothes are cheaper in winter, and vice versa.

-Fitness equipment and gear are also cheaper at the start of winter.
+Fitness equipment and gear are also more affordable at the start of winter.

 Be resourceful and spend wisely.